Q. Where can I find a simple explanation of medical terms?

 After being diagnosed with cancer, you enter a world that is unfamiliar to you—with its own language, including medical terms and jargon.
 You often see not only one doctor, but a team of health care professionals, who speak to you using different medical terms and phrases.

-These two online resources will help you find simple explanations for complex medical terms and procedures: National Cancer Institute’s online glossary
+This online resources will help you find simple explanations for complex medical terms and procedures: National Cancer Institute’s online glossary

 Knowledge is a powerful tool to cope with cancer.
 In addition to using the glossaries, make sure to ask your medical oncologist and health care team questions.
 Whenever your doctor uses a term that you don’t understand, be sure to ask what the word means.
 It’s okay to say to your doctor, “I don’t know what that word means.
 Could you please explain to me?”
 Asking questions regularly will help you better understand medical terms and their implications for your cancer and its treatments.